bcdev/lc-cci-toolbox/lc-user-tools/src/main/bin/common/readme.txt

         Parameter Description:
-            For a description of the common aggregation parameters please have a look into the above section for the LC-CCI Condition Products.
-In addition for the aggregation of the LC.CCI Map Products the following parameters exist:
+            For a description of the common aggregation parameters please have a look into the above section for the CCI-LC Condition Products.
+In addition for the aggregation of the CCI-LC Map Products the following parameters exist:

             -PoutputLCCSClasses=<boolean>